 If to the Owner: Xing Hua Group LTD

+6770 Churchill St

+Vancouver BC V6P5B1

-Attn:
+Attn: Guo Hai Lu

 Any party may change its address for notices upon ten (10) days prior written notice to the other parties.
 Legal counsel for a party may deliver notices on behalf of the represented party and such notice shall be deemed delivered by such party.